awsdocs/aws-parallelcluster-user-guide/doc_source/getting-started-configuring-parallelcluster.md

 If you let AWS ParallelCluster create a VPC, you must decide if all nodes should be in a public subnet\.

+**Important**
+VPCs created by AWS ParallelCluster do not enable VPC Flow Logs by default\.
+VPC Flow Logs enable you to capture information about the IP traffic going to and from network interfaces in your VPCs\.
+For more information, see [VPC Flow Logs](https://docs.aws.amazon.com/vpc/latest/userguide/flow-logs.html) in the *Amazon VPC User Guide*\.

 ```
 Automate VPC creation? (y/n) [n]: y
 Allowed values for Network Configuration: